 - In state and federal courts, Mr. Vaughn represents departing brokers, partners, shareholders and employees in claims involving allegations of improper solicitation of clients, breach of contract, misappropriation of alleged confidential and trade secret information, breach of fiduciary duty, unfair business practices and tortious interference.

-- In lawsuits and arbitrations nationwide, Mr. Vaughn has, over the last fifteen years, successfully defended securities firms, teams of financial advisors and individual financial advisors in disputes involving alleged breaches of the Protocol for Broker Recruiting.
+- In lawsuits and arbitrations nationwide, Mr. Vaughn has, over the last twenty years, successfully defended securities firms, teams of financial advisors and individual financial advisors in disputes involving alleged breaches of the Protocol for Broker Recruiting.

 - Obtained favorable settlement on behalf of a major Fortune 100 securities firm in an action involving claims of trade secret, misappropriate, unfair business practices and related business torts resulting from the transition of a high-profile team of financial advisors (nearly $2 billion in assets under management).